 At the same time, be prepared to accept the uncertain reality.
 Many things in life are beyond control, but this does not mean disaster.

 If you are worried that you can’t concentrate and you can’t do it without worrying about it, you can set your own “Worry Time” several times a day, 10-20 minutes each time.
 Only at this time will you let yourself experience the feeling of worry.

 You can try to relax by practicing some relaxation techniques such as deep breathing in the abdomen.
 You can also imagine or recall the beautiful places you have been to.

 Then relax your emotions and body to practice overcoming pre-match tensions.
 Keep yourself in a relaxed state whenever you can.

 5. Be Ready to Reward Yourself

-You need to set some rewards for yourself like going for a movie after the competition or go to have a decent meal with your friends once the competition is over.
+You need to set some rewards for yourself like going to a movie after the competition or go out for dinner with friends once the competition is over.

 6. Familiar with the Venue Before the Competition